 Babies usually have their full set of teeth by age three.
 During those first three years, whenever a new tooth comes in, there's potential for teething symptoms.
 Fortunately, there are plenty of things you can try which might make it a bit easier to get through – for baby and for you!
 These include:

 Keep reading for recommendations for products that other parents swear by, plus answers to all your teething questions.
+You can read up on every aspect of your child's oral health with our entire collection dedicated to dental care for babies and children.

 Table of contents